clawpack/doc/doc/bc.rst

 In some cases reflecting boundary conditions might be more appropriate, e.g. along the walls of a wave tank.

+The library routine `$CLAW/geoclaw/src/2d/shallow/bc2amr.f` is modified from the  `amrclaw` version only by extrapolating the depth at the boundaries into ghost cells.

 .. _bc_sphere: